npulidom/img-api/README.md

 		"contents" => base64_encode(file_get_contents("path/to/image.jpg")),
 		//api config
 		"config" => [
-			//a filename, a stamp will be appended to filename "filename" => "MY_FILE_NAME.jpg",
+			//a filename, an auto-stamp will be appended to filename "filename" => "MY_FILE_NAME.jpg",
 			//resize options (each key will be appended to filename) "resize" => [